cicsdev/cics-banking-sample-application-cbsa/etc/install/libertyUI/doc/CBSA_Liberty_UI_installation_deployment_guide.md

 -   the CBSA base/COBOL installed in the CICS region already

+-   Java SE 1.8 or later on the workstation

 > These instructions detail the steps required to:

 1. Create and authorise a JVM profile.